YVSemlani/Halfblood1223.github.io/blog/articles/NYC_Trip_2021.md

 - [Lodging](#Lodging)
 - [Transportation](#Transportation)
 ### Food
 The food in NYC is unparalleled!
 With the sheer amount of amazing options available I found that my indecision was even worse than normal.
 However when I did decide I was almost always greeted with delicious food and amazing service.
-Here is the list of places I went to organized by day: <br>
+Here is the list of places I went to organized by day:

 *Saturday 06/19/21*
 - [Naya Mezze and Grill](https://www.nayarestaurants.com/) | Rating: 7/10 | Cuisine: Lebanese-Mediterranean
 - [Ferrara Bakery & Cafe](http://www.ferraranyc.com/) | Rating: 6/10 | Cuisine: Italian Pastries